metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 ```
     @{[include("path")}]
 ```

+**Depricated** and will be removed in later versions.
+For new code just use `load` and with no vars to get the same result but with better debugging ability.

 This is a special directive that replaces the directive with the literal contents of the file pointed to by path in a similar style to #include in the C